Jian2017/python_package_for_tfim_0.0/readme.md

-# create a new Hamltonian with
+# create a new Hamltonian
-'''
 M=simplePureHamiltonian(L,h,lambda1,lambba2)
-'''

 # create an object for that Hamltonian
 t=tfim(M)